 During conversations with a Los Angeles wrongful death lawyer about a potential claim, you may also hear the phrase survival action.
 A survival action is a different type of legal action you may be able to take after the death of a loved one in California.
 It also claims damages for a defendant’s negligence or recklessness.
 The difference is that a survival action specifically seeks reparations for the pain, suffering and losses of the deceased person (decedent), rather than the losses of the family.

 A survival action is something an attorney can bring on behalf of the decedent’s estate.
 It is a claim the deceased person likely would have been able to bring had he or she survived the injury.
 It holds the defendant responsible for the decedent’s pain and suffering from the date of the accident to the date of death.
 Pain and suffering in a survival action can refer to physical pain, mental anguish, emotional distress and the fear of imminent death.
 The value of a survival action in California will depend on the severity of the decedent’s suffering.

 How Can a Los Angeles Wrongful Death Attorney Help?

 Wrongful death is the most devastating possible outcome of someone else’s negligence in Los Angeles.
-At our firm, we do not believe families should have to accept wrongful death without a fight.
+At our law firm, we do not believe families should have to accept wrongful death without a fight.
 Your family deserves justice, answers, closure, and compensation if another person negligently or recklessly caused a loved one’s death.
-Hiring a Los Angeles personal injury attorney experienced in wrongful death claims can give you the ability to go up against one or more at-fault parties after a fatal accident.
+Hiring a Los Angeles personal injury attorney experienced in wrongful death law can give you the ability to go up against one or more at-fault parties after a fatal accident.
 Your lawyer can handle the complicated legal aspects of your case while your family grieves and tries to heal:

 - Investigating the accident